Your Dog Is Losing It on the Leash. Here's Why.

 It’s just an all-around disaster.

 Leash reactivity is when a dog barks, lunges, or displays other aggressive-seeming behaviors when on a leash.
 It’s important to remember, though, that this isn’t just about aggression.
 Leash reactivity often stems from strong emotions such as frustration, fear, or excitement.
-Picture this: your dog sees another dog and wants to say hi, but the leash holds them back.
-Frustration builds up, and suddenly, you’ve got a lunging, barking pup on your hands.

-All it is, is your dog showing you that they some big feelings about something in the environment and need you to help them handle it.
+All it is, is your dog showing you that they have some big feelings about something in the environment and need you to help them handle it.

-So while it feels like they’re giving us a hard time and misbehaving, in reality, they’re HAVING a hard time and need our understanding and support.
+So, while it feels like they’re giving us a hard time and misbehaving, in reality, they’re HAVING a hard time and need our understanding and support.

-When Can It Show Up?
+When Does Leash Reactivity Show Up?

 Leash reactivity can appear in various situations, including: